ninapandya/light-and-sound-game/README.md

 <b>https://stackoverflow.com/questions/29373563/audiocontext-on-safari</b>

 2. What was a challenge you encountered in creating this submission (be specific)?
-How did you overcome it? (recommended 200 - 400 words)
+How did you overcome it?

 <b>One challenge I encountered was being unable to get the buttons to play a sound in Safari.
 Initially, I double-checked that the code given to me relating to sound was correct.
 Since that was all correct, I looked up the error that was presented in the console to try and debug the issue.
 The website above showed me that not all browsers support the AudioContext feature,